 If you do so, you will report and pay the fuel use taxes due those jurisdictions to New York State (as your base jurisdiction), and we will forward those taxes to the other IFTA jurisdictions.

 None.
 All miles traveled on New York State public highways, including the New York State Thruway, are taxable.
 Miles traveled on Indian reservations are included in IFTA miles, However, they are non-taxable.

 If you lease a qualified motor vehicle, without a driver, from a rental company that has an IFTA license and decals on the vehicle, you are not required to obtain an IFTA license and decals for the vehicle.
 However, if the lease is for 30 days or more, you may choose to obtain your own IFTA license and decals for the vehicle.
 As the licensee, you would be required to report and pay the fuel taxes.
 In this situation, the vehicle may be IFTA licensed by both you and the owner of the vehicle, and may have two sets of decals displayed on it.

 A leasing agreement should detail which party, lessor or lessee, is responsible for reporting the fuel taxes.
-In the absence of a written leasing agreement, or if the agreement is silent regarding responsibility for reporting and paying fuel taxes, you will be responsible for reporting and paying fuel taxes.
+In the absence of a written leasing agreement, or if the agreement is silent regarding responsibility for reporting and paying fuel taxes, you, the lessee, will be responsible for reporting and paying fuel taxes.